-Prehistoric: low
+- Prehistoric: low

-Iron Age: low
+- Iron Age: low

-Roman: low
+- Roman: low

-Anglo-Saxon: low
+- Anglo-Saxon: low

-Medieval: low
+- Medieval: low

-Post-Medieval: low
+- Post-Medieval: low

-Modern: low
+- Modern: low

-The site is located on the south eastern edge of an industrial estate on Harbour Road, south east of Rye, halfway between Rye and Rye Harbour.
-To the north east is the River Rother, with a small water inlet to the east with a 2.5m high flood defence earth embankment forming the boundary.
-The west is an adjacent area of an industrial complex with a 2m high chain link fence, with more industrial complexes on the opposite side of the road.
-The PDA is part of a wider 'L' shaped piece of land of some 2.25 hectares and is currently used for storage and sits on broadly level ground at an average height of 4m on aOD.
+The site is located on the south eastern edge of an industrial estate on Harbour Road, south east of Rye, between Rye and Rye Harbour and is currently accessed via Churchfields.
+To the north east on the northern side of Harbour Road is the River Rother with a small water inlet with a 2.5m high flood defence earth embankment forming the boundary.
+To the west is a drainage channel then an adjacent area of an industrial complex, with more industrial complexes on the opposite side of the road to the north west.
+To the south and south east is open ground crossed by drainage channels and used for pasture.
+The PDA is part of a wider irregular square shaped piece of land of just over 1 hectare and is currently used for the parking of HGV trailers.

 The area was underwater until the Medieval period when the land began to silt up.
 Initially formed of marshes and mudflats it was not until the late 18th century that the area began to be populated with a hamlet of Rye Harbour to the east.
-The area of the PDA had the old sea wall passing across it with mudflats at the northern end and pasture to the southern part.
-The area around began to be used for industry from around the middle of the 19th century but due to the location of the old sea wall, the area of the PDA was not full utilised in this period.
-Only when the sea wall was moved in the 1960s, was the area levelled and then used for storage.
+The northern area of the PDA had the railway passing across with the remaining area as pasture.
+It was not until the 1930s, that the site became a brick and tile works with a large shed built that remains to this day.
+In the late 20th century the site became disused once the works closed and eventually became an area for the parking of HGV trailers.
 Given the recent formation of the land in the area, there is little by way of any below ground archaeology.
-Map regression confirms that the PDA other than the sea wall was not built on and the site is considered to have low archaeological potential and significance.
-It is not clear as to the impact the construction and subsequent levelling of the old sea wall would have had on part of the PDA but the PDA has not been built on and having only formed over the past few hundred years or so, means that historical the impact on any potential archaeology is considered to be low except for the area that was the old sea wall which is uncertain.
-The position of the proposed new industrial unit will require concrete pad foundations and will have a high impact on any potential archaeology.
-The need for, scale, scope and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities.
+Based on the information gained in this report, it can be concluded that the site is of low archaeological potential and significance.
+It is not clear as to the impact the industry would have had on the site so the historical impact is considered uncertain.
+The proposed new industrial units will require foundations and will have a high impact on any potential archaeology.
+The need for, scale, scope and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities but given the low archaeological potential it is not recommended that further works are necessary.